|

 (from William Lashner's thriller "Past Due" - Harper Collins, 2004)

-"(the funeral) had been an almost touching ceremony at the burned out building that had once been Lonnie's shop,
+"(the funeral) had been an almost touching ceremony at the burned out building that had once been Lonnie's shop, what

-out hulk of his shop and his ashes fell upon the mourners and the neighborhood where he had worked and died."
+hulk of his shop and his ashes fell upon the mourners and the neighborhood where he had worked and died."

 From "Hotel Honolulu" by Paul Theroux (Houghton Mifflin, 2001)...